thoughtspot/thoughtspot.github.io/pages/admin/setup/firewall_ports.md

 ---
 title: [Network ports]
 tags:
-keywords: tbd
+keywords: network, ports
 last_updated: tbd
-summary: "blerg"
+summary: "Lists the required and optional ports for an installation."
 sidebar: mydoc_sidebar
 ---
 For regular operations and for debugging, there are some ports you will need to keep open to network traffic from end users.
 Another, larger list of ports must be kept open for network traffic between the nodes in the cluster.